davidedc/livecodelab/readme.md

 #### Main contributors ###

  * Davide Della Casa.
 Made the first version.
  * Guy John aka @rumblesan.
-Massive, massive contributions: refactored the code big times, set-up a proper build system, undoes the entropy done by others, contributed a new parser.
+Massive, massive contributions: refactored the code big times, set-up a proper build system, undoes the entropy done by others, working on new parser.
+ * Thomas van den Berg aka noio: support for midi input, refactoring of event system.
  * Matthew Lawrence: replaced the old "plasters and regexes" autocoder hack with a much more proper lexer-based solution.
  * Julien Dorra: contributed to french version, refactoring and great UX/UI feedback.